Ernest Shazor: College career

-Professional football
+Professional career

 In January 2005, Shazor announced that he would forgo his final year of eligibility in order to play professional football.
-Though undrafted in the 2005 NFL Draft, Shazor was signed as a free agent by the Arizona Cardinals in April 2005.
+Though undrafted in the 2005 NFL draft, Shazor was signed as a free agent by the Arizona Cardinals in April 2005.
 He was activated on the Cardinals' roster in mid-November 2005, and he played in two games for the Cardinals during the 2005 NFL season.
 The Cardinals announced Shazor's release and granted him an injury settlement September 4, 2006.

 In December 2006, Shazor agreed to a one-year contract with the Orlando Predators of the Arena Football League.
 In February 2007, the Predators announced that Shazor had not shown up for training camp, and no explanation had been given for his absence.
 Nearly two weeks later, The Orlando Sentinel reported that the "mystery surrounding" Shazor continued as he had still not shown up in the Predators' training camp.
 He was put on waivers by the Predators in May 2007.